elmather89/Word-Guess-Game/README.md

-# Word-Guess-Game
+# Word Guess Game
+This app runs in the browser and features dynamically updated HTML and CSS powered by Javascript.

+### Built with:
+* Javscript / jQuery
+* HTML & CSS

-See the published site here: https://elmather89.github.io/Word-Guess-Game/
+### See the published site here: [Dolly Parton Game](https://elmather89.github.io/Word-Guess-Game/)